 Which Way Does the Airflow Arrow Point?

-A simple way to remember this is if the furnace’s airflow pulls the air upwards, then the arrow should point upwards.
+If you have an upflow furnace, the filter should face up; if you have a downflow furnace, it should face down.
+A simple way to remember this is if the furnace’s airflow pulls air upwards, then the arrow should point upwards.
 The arrow must point in that direction if the airflow is pulling downwards or forward.
-This is an easy way to verify if the filter was installed correctly.
+This is an easy way to help you verify.

-Something as simple as installing your air filter correctly and consistently will do wonders for your health and wallet!
+Something as simple as installing your air filter correctly and consistently will do wonders for your health and wallet.

 Want to learn about more ways you can save money and cut costs?